 Our fear of the pull leads directly to a cover-up, one so massive that it could be called the mother of all cover-ups.
 We have used the entire world to cover up the pull of God.
 We use attack to do so.
 And we have built our entire belief system to do so.
 This is why it seems like our desire for God is so weak.
 That is a very intentional deception.

 You think you have made a world which God would destroy, and by loving Him, which you do, you would throw this world away, which you would.
 Therefore, you have used the world to cover your love.
 (T-13.III.5:4-6:1)

 You realize that, by removing the dark cloud that obscures it, your love for your Father would impel you to answer His call and leap into Heaven.
 You believe that attack is salvation to prevent you from this.
 (T-13.III.3:6-7)

 You have built this whole insane belief system because you think you would be helpless in God’s presence.
 (T-13.III.5:1)

 7. We block its impulses from consciousness; keep them corralled in the superconscious.

-The pull of God is constantly trying to stream into consciousness, in the form of revelation impulses-impulses to experience union with God.
+The pull of God is constantly trying to stream into consciousness, in the form of revelation impulses—impulses to experience union with God.
 But the ego blocks most of these impulses from reaching consciousness, because they are so threatening to its existence.
-The ego is also threatened by our baser impulses, which if followed indiscriminately would destroy our lives in society and land us in jail.
-But it's threatened even more by the superconscious impulses-the pull of God-because it is so much more powerful.
+The ego is also threatened by our baser impulses, which if followed indiscriminately would destroy our lives on society and land us in jail.
+But it’s threatened even more by the superconscious impulses—the pull of God—because it is so much more powerful.